 Your TRX 3.3 Racing Engine is broken in, the fuel mixture is balanced, and the idle is set...now it's time to have some fun!
+This section contains instructions on making adjustments to your Jato.
 Before you go on, here are some important precautions to keep in mind.

-- Don't run your T-Maxx 3.3 in water, mud, snow, or wet grass.
+- Don't run your Jato in water, mud, snow, or wet grass.
 It's tempting, but water and mud are easily drawn through the air filter and will severely damage the engine.
-Small amounts of moisture can cause electronics to fail and loss of control over your T-Maxx 3.3.
+Small amounts of moisture can cause electronics to fail and loss of control over your Jato.
 Snow is frozen water.
-Do not drive the T-Maxx 3.3 in snow or the electronics could be damaged by water. - The TRX 3.3 Racing Engine is extremely powerful.
-Remember to apply the throttle gradually to prevent loss of control.
-T-Maxx 3.3 is very fast and responsive and is intended for experienced drivers.
-Do not drive over the limits of your reflexes and ability.
-Drive with caution at all times and gradually build up your ability to maintain control at T-Maxx 3.3's upper performance limits. - Don't hold T-Maxx 3.3 off the ground and rev the engine excessively with no load on the engine.
+Do not drive the Jato in snow or the electronics could be damaged by water. - The TRX 3.3 Racing Engine is extremely powerful.
+Remember to apply the throttle gradually to prevent wheelies or loss of control. - Don't hold Jato off the ground and rev the engine excessively with no load on the engine.
 This practice could result in internal engine damage.
-Avoid over revving the engine when T-Maxx 3.3 is airborne after a jump. - Avoid excessive high-speed running for extended periods of time or over long distances.
-This could cause the engine to build up enough speed to exceed maximum safe rpm limits. - Don't drive your T-Maxx 3.3 with drive train damage of any kind.
-The engine could be damaged due to overloads caused by drivetrain friction, or over-revving caused by loose or missing parts. - If your T-Maxx 3.3 gets stuck, stop driving immediately.
-Move the vehicle and then continue driving. - Don't tow anything with your T-Maxx 3.3.
+Avoid over revving the engine when Jato is airborne after a jump. - Avoid excessive high-speed running for extended periods of time or over long distances.
+This could cause the engine to build up enough speed to exceed maximum safe RPM limits. - Don't drive your Jato with drive train damage of any kind.
+The engine could be damaged due to overloads caused by drivetrain friction, or over-revving caused by loose or missing parts. - Don't tow anything with your Jato.
 The engine is cooled by airflow created by speed.
-Towing creates a high load on the engine, and at the same time limits cooling of the engine due to low vehicle speed. - Never turn off the radio system while the engine is running.
+Towing creates a high load on the engine, and at the same time limits cooling of the engine due to low vehicle speed. - If your Jato gets stuck, stop driving immediately.
+Move the vehicle and then continue driving. - Never turn off the radio system while the engine is running.
 The truck could run out of control.